vishwakarma09/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 Or how many fields in a json object or elements in a json array.
 Or how many characters in a word.
 A Null value for the argument is legal, and is of length 0.

+Note: if you do length of a name that starts with `~` and is not a defined concept set, the function fails rather than return 0.

 ### `^nth ( factset count )`